Buying Vs Renting in NYC: What’s Your Best Option?

 Fresh transplants have a lot to figure out.

-You might have grabbed a nice, new apartment sight unseen only to realize it is above a bar that stays open until 4 AM.
+You might have grabbed a lovely, new apartment sight unseen only to realize it is above a bar that stays open until 4 AM.

-A perk for some, but more likely a nightly nuisance.
+It's a perk for some but more likely a nightly nuisance.

 Or you didn't realize that your daily 30-minute hike to a subway station would be as soul-numbing as it is.

-Whatever the case may be, renting as a first option for new City dwellers is the way to go to get to know the City better and not make the same mistakes twice if you do decide to buy.
+Whatever the case may be, renting as a first option for new City dwellers is the way to get to know the City better and not make the same mistakes twice if you decide to buy.

 Renting is Usually More Affordable

-Though no one has ever said that rents in NYC are affordable, they are much easier to stomach compared to the average mortgage price.
+Though no one has ever said that rents in NYC are affordable, they are much easier to stomach than the average mortgage price.

-With the cost of living where it is in New York, it can be incredibly difficult to save up enough money to cover a down payment on an apartment, plus the fees that come with it.
+With the cost of living in New York, it can be challenging to save up enough money to cover a down payment on an apartment, plus the fees that come with it.

-Even if you can afford the increased monthly rent, you might not have the cash on hand to be approved for a loan.
+Even if you can afford the increased monthly rent, you might not have the cash to be approved for a loan.

 The Pros and Cons of Owning and Renting

-*If you take out an adjustable-rate mortgage and rates increase or your property tax assessment goes up, you can see your monthly payments go up as well.
+*If you take out an adjustable-rate mortgage and rates increase, or your property tax assessment goes up, your monthly payments also go up.

 **In condominiums or cooperatives, board approval is usually required.
 Some restrictions may apply.